Final Statement of the 2018 PAS Plenary Session

-Another exciting and encouraging development is the availability of cheap miniaturised satellites, enabling monitoring, by whole fleets of satellites, of land use, urban development, shipping movements etc. These systems can harvest the data needed for an evidence-based management of our biosphere.
-In addition they can be used to bring internet to undeveloped and isolated regions, thus enabling the less privileged to also profit from accumulating knowledge.
+Another exciting and encouraging development is the availability of cheap miniaturised satellites, enabling monitoring by whole fleets of satellites of land use, urban development, shipping movements etc. These systems can harvest the data needed for an evidence-based management of our biosphere.
+In addition they can be used to bring the internet to undeveloped and isolated regions, thus enabling the less privileged to also profit from accumulating knowledge.

 However, human actions are not only jeopardizing the equilibrium of the geo- and biosphere but also their own biotope.
 We witness the disproportionate and disorderly growth of large cities, whose number and populations are increasing at a dramatic pace.
 This creates unhealthy living conditions due to pollution, acceleration and overstimulation, anonymity and loneliness, steep gradients between the wealthy and the poor and the ensuing violence.
 By contrast, however, big cities also nurture scientific advances, provide a rich cultural environment, professional education and health care and thereby can greatly improve the quality of life of their citizens.
 Ideally, we should plan new smart cities with a human dimension, containing all the advantages that science can offer, such as clean water, clean environment, connectivity, etc.

 IV) Opportunities for consultations among leaders of science organizations, policy makers, religious communities and academicians

 Taking note of the transformative roles of science in societies, key science policy issues addressed in the consultations were: